Did you know that there are nearly 200 public beaches in Oregon?

 How many beaches are in Oregon?

 Can you swim at beaches in Oregon?

 Technically you can, but we don’t recommend it.
 Oregon beaches are very cold year-round.
 The average temperatures of beaches in Oregon are 55 degrees Fahrenheit.
-It rarely gets over 58 degrees and gets much colder in the winter.
+It rarely gets over 58 degrees and gets much colder in the winter on the Oregon Coast.